 - Combine sugar, tapioca, and spices in a large bowl.

 - Peel, quarter & core apples.
 Cut into 3/4-inch slices.

 - Stir apples into the tapioca mixture and place in prepared pie pan.

 - Roll top pastry between floured wax paper and place on top.
 Trim or flute edges.

 - Brush top with milk & sprinkle with sugar, avoiding the rim of the pastry.

 - Poke about 12 slits in the top using a sharp knife.
 Cut out a 1/2-inch circle in the center to release steam.
 Place on baking sheet in case of spills.

 - Cover the rim with a pie ring or foil.
-Bake for 50 minutes.
+Bake for 50-55 minutes until crust is golden.
 Cool completely (about 3 hours).